Zilliqa/zilliqa-rosetta/README.md

 __Note__: Before calling `/combine`, please call `/payloads` to have the `unsigned_transaction`.
 Next, use [goZilliqa SDK](https://github.com/Zilliqa/gozilliqa-sdk) or other Zilliqa's SDKs to craft a transaction object and sign the transaction object; print out the __*signature*__ and __*transaction object*__ in __hexadecimals__.

+Refer to the `signRosettaTransaction.js` in the `examples` folder to craft and sign a transaction object.

 Use them as request parameters as follows:

 ```